 To resolve the first issue, we did an extensive experimental study to compare the accuracy of the two methods using a large collection of Zipf data sets [Zip49].
+We don't include the detailed results for lack of space.
 It turns out that the accuracy of the two methods varies with data distribution, query type, and the choice of different error measurements.
-We cannot say that one method is alway better than another.
-In general, the two methods are comparable in accuracy when considering the overall performance.
-(A similar observation is made in [VW99] for high-dimensional sparse data cube approximation.)
-The experimental result dismisses the first concern, and consequently, we do not have to consider the second issue.
-From now on, we shall focus on the dynamic maintenance of histograms based upon raw data distributions.
+We cannot say that one method is always better than another.
+A similar observation is made in [VW99] for high-dimensional sparse data cube approximation.
+Both methods give good results, although the partial sum approach tends to work better for low dimensions and for open-sided queries.
+In this paper, we focus on the dynamic maintenance of histograms based upon raw data distributions, and we do not deal with issues related to processing partial sums.

 We formalize the dynamic maintenance problem using the error tree structure for one-dimensional case, as follows.
-Let $T_0$ be the initial error tree constructed from the initial data distribution $S{t_0}$ of an attribute at time $t_0$ .
-The wavelet-based histogram $H_0$ is a subset of internal nodes of $T_0$ .
-Each element of $H_0$ is of the form $(j, \hat{S}(j))$ .
-Specifically, for a histogram of size $m, H_0$ contains the top m internal nodes of $T_0$ (ranking by the absolute values of the normalized coefficients).
+Let T_0 be the initial error tree constructed from the initial data distribution S{t_0} of an attribute at time t_0 .
+The wavelet-based histogram H_0 is a subset of internal nodes of T_0 .
+Each element of H_0 is of the form $(j, \hat{S}(j))$.
+Specifically, for a histogram of size m, H_0 contains the top m internal nodes of T_0 , ranked by the absolute values of the normalized coefficients.
+(As mentioned in Section 3.1, our techniques that we will discuss in subsequent sections apply equally well to hybrid coefficient thresholding methods, but for simplicity we will focus our discussion on the simple thresholding policy of choosing the m largest coefficients in absolute value.)

-Suppose during a time interval from $t_0$ to $t_1$ , the data distribution changes from $S{t_0}$ to $S{t_1}$ .
-Based upon $S{t_1}$ we can construct a new error tree $T_1$ , and consequently we obtain a new histogram $H_1$ .
-Our dynamic maintenance problem is the following: At any time $t_1$ , how can we efficiently maintain a histogram $\tilde{H}1$ that is a good approximation of $H_1$ ?
+Suppose during a time interval from t_0 to t_1 , the data distribution changes from S{t_0} to S{t_1} .
+Based upon S{t_1} we can construct a new error tree T_1 , and consequently we obtain a new histogram H_1 .
+Our dynamic maintenance problem is the following: At any time t_1 , how can we efficiently maintain a histogram H_1 that is a good approximation of H_1 ?

 There are three possible changes in the distribution of an attribute: insertion, deletion, and update.
-Consider a period from $t_0$ to $t_1$ .
+Consider a period from t_0 to t_1 .
 During this time interval, a sequence of insertions, deletions, and updates occur at the leaves, and we can represent them by a list: